learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 ```

 As a rule of thumb, try to comment out whole lines only (i.e., place the comment
-marker at the beginning of the line).
-As you get more comfortable with
+marker at the beginning of the line) to reduce the chances of breaking your code.
-JavaScript, you might find clever ways to use comments, but best keep things
+While you _can_ place comments within a line of code, it's best to keep things simple
-simple for now.
+for now.

 ## Add a Comment to Code